gophr-pm/gophr/README.md

 "gophr.pm/a/b@<1.0.0"
 ```

 We also **fully** version the entire dependency graph.
-Meaning, we version lock every sub-dependency as well, so it's a perfectly preserved, everytime.
+Meaning, we version lock every sub-dependency as well, so it's perfectly preserved, everytime.
 Something **no one else** does.

 #### Contributing
 - [Setting up dev environment](example.com)